 A few of the common questions we get in our clinic about medications are listed below:

 A: When prescribed by an experienced practitioner the medications are safe, although not all medications are appropriate for everyone.
 All anti-obesity medications must show at least a 5% reduction in weight and pass a safety profile to be approved by the FDA.
-The FDA also needs to see the medication show improvements in BP, blood sugars, and lipids.
+The FDA also needs to see the medication show improvements in blood pressure, blood sugars, and cholesterol.
 Many patients have tried over the counter supplements that have not been tested or verified by the FDA and have no data supporting effectiveness.

 Orlistat (Xenical)-reduces the absorption of fat in the gut.

 Phentermine- is the most prescribed anti-obesity medication.
-It is a sympathomimetic amine and suppresses appetite and may have other metabolic effects.
+It is a stimulant medication and suppresses appetite and may have other metabolic effects.
 It also can help with food cravings.

 Qysmia- a combination medication of Topiramate and Phentermine.
 Qysmia can help decrease appetite and food cravings.
 It may also change the taste of some foods making it easier to comply with dietary changes.